National Women's Hockey League (1999–2007): History

 Under Commissioner Fennell, the NWHL transformed to independent owners with the League negotiating to have cross Canada live television broadcast for the finals.
 Michael Charbon (MAC Productions) worked with the Commissioner to secure broadcast times with WTN.
-Games were played in Brampton's Powerade Centre (now called "The CAA Centre"), coinciding with the Brampton Canadettes worlds largest hockey tournament, which brought together teams from all ages and from across North America to compete.
+Games were played in Brampton's Powerade Centre (now called "The CAA Centre"), coinciding with the Brampton Canadettes world's largest hockey tournament, which brought together teams from all ages and from across North America to compete.
 A special highlight was attending the Championship Cup games of the NWHL.

 Michael Charbon designed the NWHL Logo in the same colors of the NHL logo.
 Commissioner Fennell sought the approval from Gary Bettman, the NHL Commissioner, and it was granted.

 Commissioner Fennell was instrumental in having the Championship Cup purchased and engraved annually with the Champion Team players names, coaches, and even volunteers.

 During the NHL strike there was talk that the women should be able to play for the Stanley Cup.
 Instead, Commissioner Fennell initiated talks with Governor General Adrianne Clarkson and requested consideration to rename the Championship Cup the "Clarkson Cup" as the late Governor General Lord Stanley had done for the NHL years before.

 The NWHL league lasted nine years before it disbanded one year after Commissioner Fennell retired 2006 after balancing Mayoral duties and growing a professional sports league.
 Mayor Fennell signed over all legal instruments for the NWHL to the Ontario Women's Hockey Association (OWHA) to lead the next steps.
 However, one season later, following the 2006–07 season, all existing owners quit and it appeared there would be no league.

 In 2007–08, players from the old NWHL joined new teams in similar markets in the newly formed Canadian Women's Hockey League.